 Table 3 presents lecturers’ evaluations of the instructional culture in the delivery of knowledge to students.
 The mean scores range from 3.60 to 4.60, with standard deviations between 0.55 and 1.14, reflecting generally high levels of agreement and comparatively consistent responses.
 Of the ten indicator statements, nine were rated as “Strongly Agree” and one as “Agree.”
 This pattern indicates that lecturers view the instructional culture in their departments highly positively.

 Statements relating to the alignment of teaching methods with global trends, encouragement to update pedagogy, promotion of creativity and critical thinking, and integration of theory and practice all recorded the highest mean score of 4.60 with a low standard deviation of 0.55, showing strong consensus.
-Likewise, areas such as student-centered methods and practical engagement received slightly lower but still high mean scores of 4.40.
+Likewise, areas such as student-centred methods and practical engagement received slightly lower but still high mean scores of 4.40.

 The only statement rated “Agree” concerned the sufficiency of infrastructure (Mean = 4.20), while the statement on the need for change in instructional culture recorded the lowest mean score of 3.60 and the highest standard deviation (1.14), indicating more diverse opinions.
 A summary of the statistics indicates that lecturers report strong instructional practices but express varying views regarding possible improvements in the teaching environment.

-Table 4 presents an evaluation of students’ perception of the instructional culture in their department.
+Table 4 presents an evaluation of students’ perceptions of the instructional culture in their department.
 All ten indicator statements recorded mean scores ranging between 3.61 and 3.64, with corresponding standard deviations from 1.28 to 1.31, indicating moderate agreement levels and a reasonable degree of variability in student responses.
 All items received a qualitative rating of “Agree,” suggesting that students generally have a positive perception of the instructional culture across key areas.

 Statements such as the alignment of teaching methods with industry trends (Mean = 3.64), bridging theory and practice (Mean = 3.64), and teaching styles that promote critical thinking (Mean = 3.64) emerged with the highest ratings.
 These were closely followed by statements on the practical applicability of courses and the availability of extracurricular support, each with mean scores of 3.62.
 The lowest-rated item, though marginally so, was related to hands-on experience opportunities outside the classroom (Mean = 3.61).